-My name is Angélique (Angie for short).
+My name is Angélique (Angie for short), and the co-founder and voice of Youlookfab.
 I’m Dutch by nationality, grew up in Hong Kong, and I’ve also lived in South Africa, France and the United States.
-I studied Psychology and Fashion Design and before starting YLF I spent 14 years in the international fashion industry, predominantly as a specialist buyer for ladies’ wear.
+I studied Psychology and Fashion Design.
+I’ve been in the Rag Trade since 1992, and wouldn’t have it any other way.
+Before starting YLF in 2006, I spent 14 years in the fashion industry abroad, predominantly as a specialist retail buyer for ladies’ wear.

-When I’m not immersed in YLF I am working as a fashion stylist for individual clients in Seattle and also further afield.
-I also spend one day every fortnight volunteering as a personal dresser for a non-profit organization, Dress For Success Seattle.
-My client base ranges from sizes 0-34 and ages 17 to 75.
-My clients work hard and I’m known to be quite the slave driver, but we laugh as hard as we work so I’m normally forgiven for that.
+When I’m not immersed in YouLookFab (YLF) I’m working as a fashion stylist for individual clients in Seattle, WA and also further afield.
+My client base ranges from sizes 0-40 and ages 16 to 88.
+Their style personas, body types, and sartorial preferences are extremely varied, which keeps things interesting and diverse.
+My clients describe me as unflappable because there is a solution for every style challenge.
+I work hard, and my clients work hard too.
+But we laugh as hard as we work, and get things done, so I’m normally forgiven for that.
 I absolutely love what I do.

 I grew up in Cape Town, South Africa, and started programming when I was 13 years old.
 After a bachelor degree and Ph.D. in Electronics I spent a fun decade building machines that mimicked aspects of the human visual system for industrial, medical and mining applications.
 I then had the privilege to do an MBA at the awesome INSEAD business school near Paris, and moved on to Microsoft in Seattle where I worked in a variety of business and technical roles relating to consumer electronics and mobile software.